TNolan01/tommy1/README.md

 ​
 ## Features
 ​
-The application uses a PostgreSQL database which contains the purpose designed models with back-end being built on the Django Framework.
-The site is designed to with following base features.
+<p>The application uses a PostgreSQL database which contains the purpose designed models with back-end being built on the Django Framework.
+The site is designed with the following base features. </p>
 <br>

 ​- The site has **responsive design** when viewed on a mobile, tablet, and desktop.